AntonyF-Andreani/monorepo/README.md

 If you want to make this repo yours start by using the `change-org` script.

 ```
-$ yarn change-org --from @outsrc --to @yourcompany
+$ yarn change-org --from @andreani --to @yourcompany
 ```